Influence of temperature on the magnetic oscillations in graphene with spin splitting: a new approach: Introduction

 The MO are altered by impurities and temperature.
 In each case the MO are broadened as a result of the modified density of states (DOS) and the Fermi-Dirac distribution.
 In classical metals this is described by the Lifshitz-Kosevich formula \cite{Shoenberg1984}, which incorporates the effects of impurities and temperatures, as well as the spin.
 The essential feature of this formula is that the MO are written as an infinite series, where the damping effects are taken into account by the introduction of reduction factors.
 This formula has been extended to the case of graphene \cite{Sharapov2004}, where the difference only lies in the form the reduction factors take.
 In principle, this formula would be sufficient to describe the MO in the most general case, but due to its complexity it is not very useful.
 Thus, in general, limit cases are considered.
 The most familiar one is zero temperature an energy independent impurities, where the only reduction factor is the Dingle factor, in which case the infinite series can be easily evaluated.
 Another interesting situation is the pristine case (i.e. without impurities) at nonzero temperature.
 In this case the general series cannot yet be evaluated, due to the complicated temperature reducing factor, so in general some approximations are considered.
 The most prominent one is the limit $B\rightarrow0$ (low magnetic field), where one can simplify the temperature reduction factor and easily evaluate the infinite series.
 Nevertheless, one could argue that this limit may not be very useful, since the lower the magnetic field the more difficult is to observe the MO.

-On the other hand, it is well known that when the Zeeman effect is considered, a splitting of the Landau levels appears, which is relevant for several thermodynamical properties \cite{Escudero2017}.
+When the Zeeman effect is considered, a splitting of the Landau levels appears, which is relevant for several thermodynamical properties \cite{Escudero2017}.
 In turn, when a gate voltage is applied, the electron density can be changed, which could be useful for spin filtering \cite{Hanson2004}, spin-polarized currents in 2D systems \cite{Potok2003} and spin conductivity \cite{Sinitsyn2004}.
 Moreover, when other effects are considered, such as spin-orbit coupling due to an external electric field, the MO changes drastically \cite{Escudero2017a} and the interplay between the degeneracy of each level, the disorder and spin-orbit coupling is not trivial \cite{Escudero2017b}.

 Motivated by this, we analyzed the MO in pristine graphene, in the presence of a perpendicular magnetic field, taking into account the Zeeman effect.
 We have organized this work as follow: in section 2 we study the MO in graphene at zero temperature, taking into the account the Zeeman effect.
 We then analyze the conditions to observe the spin splitting in the MO.
 In section 3 we study the MO at nonzero temperature, where we make an approximation to obtain an useful analytical formula for the magnetization.
 From this we analyze how the temperature affects the observation of the spin splitting in the MO.
 We end with a study of the maxima and minima shift in the MO as a function of the temperature, from which we obtain an expression for the oscillation envelope.
 Finally, our conclusions follow in section 4.